 MAKE & TEST

 Now comes the time to translate everything into webspeak - all that has been conceptualised, and visualised, strategised and planned, collated and created, till this point in time, is now given shape, form and colour.
 Webpages are authored, scripts are coded, graphics and text animated, as may be required.

 Wordpress or HTML, php or asp, Java or Ruby on Rails, your web property's foundations are laid, the structure is built and the interiors done up as planned.
 Once your web property is ready, it undergoes a few iterations of testing and tweaking, till both you and I are convinced it is ready to launch.

-At this stage, all your inputs this far are the blueprints for the construction of your web porperty.
+At this stage, all your inputs this far are incorporated into the blueprint for the construction of your web property.
 Your primary task at this point is to review and monitor the web pages as they come up.Top

 GO LIVE !!

 Here comes the best part of this process - the launch of your website!
 Whether is a quiet go-live or a bells and whistles celebration, this is the much anticipated stage of sharing the fruits of all that labouring done to date with the whole world.

 You can move aside the Under Construction sign and cut the metaphorical ribbon in a number of ways.
 Have a website launch party.
 Hold an introductory promotion.
 Send an email or sms to your customer base.
 Take out a billboard, put up a hoarding, an ad in the newspaper or distribute flyers in your local community.
 Maybe just toast your new site with friends and family, over a good bottle of wine.
 Whatever your choice, your message is now live on the web, seeking eyeballs (figurative footfalls) from your target audience.Top